Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 \subsection{Feedback Accuracy Comparison of the Anchor Model}

-We compare SPTM2-ISTANet+ with three known schemes with demonstrated performance in massive MIMO system CSI feedback (without relying on additional auxiliary information, e.g., uplink CSI, previous CSIs): \begin{itemize} \item CsiNet+ \cite{guo2019convolutional}: A CSI feedback model that uses larger convolution kernels $(7\times7)$ and optimizes the structure of residual units. \item DCRNet \cite{tang2021dilated}: A modified CRNet \cite{dl_multires} that combines multiple resolution convolution kernels and dilated convolutions to extract CSI features of the different granularities.
-It optimizes learning rate adjustment with the help of a warm-up process. \item ISTANet+: A design inspired by compressive image processing \cite{istanet} for CSI feedback in \cite{ref:mason} which adopts orthogonal random Gaussian measurement matrix $\Phi \in \mathbb{R}^{M \times N}$, where $N = 2048$, $M$ depends on CR. \end{itemize} Furthermore, we consider one more method TM2-ISTANet+, which is the SPTM2-ISTANet+ without spherical processing, to showcase the advantage of different components in SPTM2-ISTANet+.
+We compare SPTM2-ISTANet+ with six known schemes with demonstrated performance in massive MIMO system CSI feedback (without relying on additional auxiliary information, e.g., uplink CSI, previous CSIs): \begin{itemize} \item CsiNet+ \cite{guo2019convolutional}: A CSI feedback model that uses larger convolution kernels $(7\times7)$ and optimizes the structure of residual units. \item DCRNet \cite{tang2021dilated}: A CSI feedback model that combines multiple resolution convolution kernels and dilated convolutions to extract CSI features of the different granularities.
+It optimizes learning rate adjustment with the help of a warm-up process. \item ISTANet+: A design inspired by compressive image processing \cite{istanet} for CSI feedback in \cite{ref:mason} which adopts orthogonal random Gaussian measurement matrix $\Phi \in \mathbb{R}^{M \times N}$, where $N = 2048$, $M$ depends on CR. \item TiLISTA-Joint \cite{wang2020}: Another compressive sensing-inspired CSI feedback network with a learnable sparse transformation module to enhance the CSI recovery accuracy.
+Different from TiLISTA-Joint, SPTM2-ISTANet+ exploits the spherical structure to mitigate the effect of the channel variation, and residual recovery design and the least squares estimation for initialization instead of initializing with zero values are utilized to enhance the recovery accuracy and convergence.
+We use the 9-iteration TiLISTA-Joint results in \cite{wang2020} for the Cost 2100 indoor scenario, and we modify the itemized key differences in SPTM2-ISTANet+ to mimic the TiLISTA-Joint (termed as simulative TiLISTA-Joint) for the Cost 2100 outdoor scenario. \item TransNet \cite{cui2022} and STNet \cite{mourya2023}: TransNet introduces an attention mechanism by a two-layer Transformer architecture, enabling CSI to learn the connections between its parts in the process of feedback.
+STNet is a lightweight transformer-based model that uses a spatially separable attention mechanism with less complexity. \end{itemize}